AIOAOFFICE · APPLIANCEAIOAApply

 Why this matters

-Right now, when someone needs to know who booked the Levy party, the answer is “ask Lori.”
-If Lori is out, the answer waits.
-If Lori forgets, the answer is lost.
+Right now, when someone needs to know who booked the Levy party, the answer is “ask the front desk.”
+If the front desk is out, the answer waits.
+If the front desk forgets, the answer is lost.

-AIOA writes down what Lori already knows, with Lori’s permission, so the office book can answer the same question the same way she would — and Lori can take her day off.
+AIOA writes down what the front desk already knows, with the office’s permission, so the office book can answer the same question the same way she would — and the front desk can take a day off.

-Lori still runs the office.
-The office book just stops depending on her memory.
+The front desk still runs the office.
+The office book just stops depending on one person’s memory.

 Transformation 05